deadshell/ChombyBot/README.md

 1) STEPS TO INVITE CHOMBY TO YOUR DISCORD.

-Commands Chomby is trained to respond to:
+Commands Chomby is trained to respond to: baddog   Sad Chomby chomby   Call Chomby over dingdong Someone just rang the doorbell.. feed     Give Chomby a snack find
+  shoo     Shoo Chomby away
+  sic      @ a user to sic Chomby on them whistle  Call Chomby
+​No Category:
+  help     Shows this message

+Type ..help command for more info on a command.
+You can also type ..help category for more info on a category.

 Help develop Chomby with the following commands to get started: